 If performing the above solutions didn’t resolve the issue, still, windows update fails to install, There is a chance corrupted system files causing the issue.
 We recommend run the DISM and SFC utility to repair the system image and restore missing system files.
 To do that:

 Open the command prompt as administrator.
 Type Command Dism.exe /Online /Cleanup-Image /Restorehealth to repair the system image.
 After 100% complete the scanning process run sfc /scannow command to scan and restore missing system files.
 Restart windows when SFC utility completes the scanning process and check for updates.

 Also, you can resolve the problem manually by installing the latest Windows 10 updates.

 - Visit the Windows 10 update history webpage where you can notice the logs of all the previous Windows updates that have been released.

 - For the most recently released update, note down the KB number.

-- Now use Windows Update Catalog Website to search for the update specified by the KB number you noted down.
-Download the update depending on if your machine is 32-bit = x86 or 64-bit=x64.
+- Now use the Windows Update Catalog Website to search for the Update specified by the KB number you noted down.
+Download the Update depending on if your machine is 32-bit = x86 or 64-bit=x64.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows update stuck while upgrade process simply use official media creation tool to upgrade windows 10 version 1803 without any error or problem.
+Also If you are getting windows update stuck while the upgrade process simply use the official media creation tool to upgrade to Windows 10 version 1909 without any error or problem.

 Other Common Windows Update Errors